 AFSA Scholarship Fund

-Each year, AFSA bestows close to $200,000 in scholarship money to deserving high school and college students, all of whom must have a parent in the Foreign Service.
-These scholarships include both need-based financial awards and merit awards for academic and art achievement, in addition to recognition of best essay and community service.
-In addition to a number of endowed and named scholarships, your donations are the only revenue for the scholarship fund.
-Please click here to make a donation.
-You may also make a donation to the scholarship fund through the Combined Federal Campaign, where it is designated #11759, Foreign Service Youth Scholarships - AFSA.
-These donations are tax-deductible.
+Each year, AFSA bestows close to $240,000 in college aid to deserving high school seniors and undergraduate college students, all of whom have a parent who is or was in the U.S. Foreign Service and an AFSA member.
+These scholarships include both need-based financial aid scholarships and merit awards for academic and art achievement.
+Click below to make a donation.
+You may also make a contribution through the Combined Federal Campaign using #11759 where we are listed as Foreign Service Youth Scholarships - AFSA.
+Finally, your donation is tax deductible.

 (For securing giving through Paypal)

 Campaign [CFC] giving)

 The Legislative Action Fund allows AFSA to maintain a vigorous pace of Congressional lobbying in order to advocate for issues of vital importance to the Foreign Service.
 These include overseas comparability pay, capital gains tax issues, domestic partner benefits, entitlement and benefit provisions, and general funding issues for foreign affairs and development.
 All of the donation to the LAF are used for these efforts, whether they include face-to-face meetings on the Hill, letter campaigns, travel to meet with legislators on crucial committees, or talking point campaigns with lawmakers.
 Please click on the "Donate" button below to make a donation.
 Donations to the LAF are not tax deductible.